CreativeCodeCat/Base-Arch-Install/README.md

 $ passwd
 ```

-Then install the shell you want
+Then install the shell you want (fish)

 ```
-$ pacman -S zsh
+$ pacman -S fish
 ```

 Add a new user as follows

 ```
-$ useradd -m -G wheel -s /bin/zsh user
+$ useradd -m -G wheel -s /usr/bin/fish user
 ```

-set the password on the user
+Set the password on the user

 ```
 $ passwd user